 Finally, it is more expensive than casein, so if you are on a budget and want something that is slower digesting casein may be a more suitable choice.

-My recommendation would be Now Foods Eggwhite Protein, which you can order a 1.2 lb tub directly from Amazon here for $25.
+My recommendation would be Now Foods Eggwhite Protein, which you can order a 1.2 lb tub directly here.